Bee Buzz Box August 2024 Mite Bee Part VA –The Varroa Suggestion Box: Setting the Scene

 Boxed In

 Wilfert and coworkers track the origins and spread of Deformed Wing Virus (DWV) as one of several viruses promoted by mites.
 The virus is neither of Varroa destructor nor Apis cerana origin as is sometimes supposed.
-Rather DWV has spread to this Asian bee from its original host Apis mellifera.
-The virus itself has evolved, become more virulent and, with mites vectoring larger amounts of virus than the bees themselves originally did, it has become a resurgent pathogen!
+Rather DWV has spread to the Asian bee from its original host Apis mellifera.
+The virus itself has evolved, become more virulent and, with mites vectoring larger amounts of virus than the bees themselves originally did, it has become a resurgent pathogen.
 Certainly DWV not only causes colony mortality in managed Apis mellifera populations but it also impacts wild populations.

 The Apis cerana Asian bee clade (A. cerana, A. koschevnikovi, A. nigrocinta…) are the original hosts of the Varroa family just as the Apis dorsata clade are the native hosts of Tropilaelaps mites.
 Both Varroa and Tropilaelaps vector and amplify DWV.